AMReX-Codes/amrex/Docs/JOSS/paper.md

 AMReX provides data structures and iterators for performing data-parallel particle simulations.
 The approach is particularly suited to particles that interact with data defined on a (possibly adaptive) block-structured hierarchy of meshes.
-Example applications include those that use Particle-in-Cell (PIC) methods, Lagrangian tracers, or solid particles that exchange momentum withe surrounding fluid through drag forces.
+Example applications include those that use Particle-in-Cell (PIC) methods, Lagrangian tracers, or solid particles that exchange momentum with the surrounding fluid through drag forces.
 AMReX’s particle implementation allows users flexibility in specifying how the particle data is laid out in memory and in choosing how to optimize parallel communication of particle data.